silvershop/silvershop-core/docs_user/en/SetupConfiguration.md

 Before reading these tutorials you should first get familiar with the SilverStripe Content Management System [user help](http://userhelp.silverstripe.org/).
 The SilverStripe Content Management System, which is the back-end interface for updating your website will simply be referred to as the 'CMS'.

+### Cataloging your products

+It is highly recommended that you create, and use a [Stock Keeping Unit (SKU)](http://en.wikipedia.org/wiki/Stock-keeping_unit) coding scheme to uniquely identify everything that you sell.
+This will enable better tracking of products sold, and quick input for search and management of products.

+Note SKU might also be referred to as the Product/Internal ID or Code.

 ### Page types:

  * At least one product